openlibhums/memory-alpha/content/pages/support/email-and-reminders/email-logs.md

 From this page there are also two things you can do:

 - Refresh the email status
    This checks the latest delivery status for the email.
 This can be used to check the delivery status.
-This cannot detect issues on the recipient’s side (such as local spam filtering).
+This cannot detect issues on the recipient's side (such as local spam filtering).

 - View email content
   This displays the email message that was sent From this screen, you can also resend the email.